MirrorBytes/MultiStep/WALKTHROUGH.md

 ## Conclusion

 Not pretty by any means, but it serves its purpose.
 What we have now is a form component that can be single-step or multi-step with the use of the `Step` component.
 This allows us to have many forms in a project that have the potential to be multi-step.

+# Thank you for reading, and have a good one.